-- 32. Workers Defense Action Fund ("WDAF") sues Defendants on its own behalf and on behalf of its members.
+28. Workers Defense Action Fund ("WDAF") sues Defendants on its own behalf and on behalf of its members.
 WDAF is a Texas non-profit corporation, organized under section 501(c)(4) of the Internal Revenue Code, with its principal place of business in Austin, Texas.
-WDAF is a membership-based organization whose mission is to empower underrepresented communities to participate in advocacy and electoral activities that win fair employment conditions and a better quality of life for working families through legislative advocacy, voter education, and voter engagement.
-In working toward these goals, WDAF engages in campaigns to register voters, interview and endorse candidates, canvass door-to-door, and conduct GOTV efforts.
+WDAF is a membership-based organization that empowers low-income workers to achieve fair employment through education, direct services, organizing and strategic partnerships.
+In working toward these goals, WDAF engages in campaigns to register voters, interview and endorse candidates, and conduct get-out-the-vote efforts.
 Since its founding in 2002, WDAF has grown to nearly 4,000 members statewide.
-In Austin alone, more than 1,200 workers have joined WDAF since 2015. - 33.
-WDAF's membership includes low-income individuals, primarily in communities of color.
-A significant portion of WDAF's members are non-native English language speakers or have only limited English language proficiency, and therefore require and qualify for assistance to vote.
-WDAF's members and the communities it serves include voters who are eligible to vote by mail and to have assistance while voting.
-WDAF also has members who serve as assistants to persons needing assistance to vote due to a disability.
-In addition to harming WDAF's members by making it harder for them to vote, the provisions at issue in this case would frustrate WDAF's mission of expanding voter registration, increasing voter turnout, and advancing political change by forcing it to limit its efforts to canvass, circulate petitions, and in other ways engage with voters.
+In Austin alone, more than 1,200 workers have joined WDAF since 2015.

+- 29. WDAF's membership includes low-income individuals, primarily in communities of color.
+A significant portion of WDAF's members are non-native English language speakers or have only limited English language proficiency, and therefore require and qualify for assistance to vote. - 30.
+In addition to harming WDAF's members, the provisions at issue in this case would frustrate WDAF's mission of expanding voter registration and increasing voter turnout.
+WDAF expends considerable resources conducting in-person get-out-the-vote efforts including educating voters in person about their voting options.
+WDAF will be forced to curtail the types of interactions it has with voters during its in-person canvassing, and to spend resources retraining employees and volunteers.